Chart Color Schemes

 Bensville is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Bensville, as per the latest Census data, 99.0% of dwellings were houses, with the remaining 1.0% comprising semi-detached homes, apartments and other types.
-This contrasts with Sydney metropolitan area's figures of 55.9% houses and 44.1% other dwellings.
-Home ownership in Bensville stood at 37.9%, with mortgaged properties at 55.5% and rented dwellings at 6.5%.
-The median monthly mortgage repayment was $2,167, lower than Sydney metro's average of $2,427.
-Median weekly rent in Bensville was $463, compared to Sydney metro's $470.
-Nationally, Bensville's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Bensville, as recorded in the latest Census, 99.0% of dwellings were houses with the remaining 1.0% being other types such as semi-detached homes and apartments.
+This is compared to Sydney metropolitan areas where 55.9% of dwellings are houses and 44.1% are other types.
+Home ownership in Bensville stood at 37.9%, with mortgaged properties making up 55.5% and rented dwellings accounting for 6.5%.
+The median monthly mortgage repayment was $2,167, lower than the Sydney metro average of $2,427.
+The median weekly rent in Bensville was $463, slightly higher than the Sydney metro figure of $470.
+Nationally, Bensville's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing